psychicteeth/Playdate-C-Hello-World/README.md

 When you open the project folder in VS Code, cmake should configure itself and offer you a dropdown of available kits - select the Playdate Device kit (more kits, for example for the simulator, are TBD).

 Building should be as simple as hitting F7.
 I say 'should', because things often do not go to plan with building software so please let me know if there is more or different information needed in this document.

+## Known issues

+* The Mac build segfaults on my machine while running pdc to compile the Source elf into a PDX.
+* There is only one build target at the moment - Device.
+You won't be able to run this build on the Simulator.